ptav/django-inlineedit/README.md

 This will add the HTML and JS necessary to edit `my_field` in object `my_object`. without any further configuration, the tag will display the field and show the editing link when the mouse hover over the field.
 A single click will open up an editing element and accept/reject buttons.
 Click the former to accept any changes and the latter to cancel those.

+## Access Control

+The default behaviour is to users that have change permissions to edit a particular model field.

+To change this behaviour set `INLINEEDIT_EDIT_ACCESS` in settings to a callable that takes the user, model instance and field class as arguments and returns True if editing is allowed.

+Two additional options are in the app. `access.is_staff` and `access.is_superuser` allow editing only by staff members or superusers respectively.
+The former also requires that the user has change permission.
+Finally, `access.has_perm` implements the default behaviour.
+Example:

+    INLINEEDIT_EDIT_ACCESS = inlineedit.access.is_staff

+Access control can also be implemented at adaptor level as described below

 ## Custom Adaptors

 The adaptors mediate how django-inlineedit interprets various kinds of fields and template forms or widgets.
 Users can define their own adaptors to support new types of fields and widgets.